-10.4.1 Municipal GSI Analyses
+4.1 Municipal Green Infrastructure Analyses

-10.4.1.1 ALCOSAN Regional Source Control Analysis
+4.1.1 ALCOSAN Regional Source Control Analysis

-Detailed in Section 10.3.3.1, ALCOSAN's regional analysis of source controls offered initial insights into which areas might be best suited for implementing GSI that could be cost competitive with proposed grey improvements.
+Detailed in Section 3.3.1 of this report, ALCOSAN's regional analysis of source controls offered initial insights into which areas might be best suited for implementing GSI that could be cost competitive with proposed grey improvements.
 ALCOSAN identified 19 outfalls where intensive application of upstream GSI has the potential to replace previously proposed grey infrastructure solutions.
 As ALCOSAN further investigates these areas, ALCOSAN is following up with each municipality involved to discuss how GSI can be sited throughout a sewershed to achieve the level of control needed to replace the proposed grey infrastructure.

-10.4.1.2 3RWW Green Stormwater Infrastructure Project Identification
+4.1.2 3RWW Green Stormwater Infrastructure Project Identification

 ALCOSAN partnered with 3RWW to identify potential sites suitable for GSI projects throughout the combined service area.
-In 2013, 3RWW developed a process for identifying and evaluating potential GSI sites in the Nine Mile Run, Girty's Run, and McNeilly Run sewersheds culminating in a report titled Evaluation of the Feasibility of GSI Implementation.
+In 2013, 3RWW developed a process for identifying and evaluating potential GSI sites in the Nine Mile Run, Girty's Run, and McNeilly Run sewersheds culminating in a report titled Evaluation of the Feasibility of Green Infrastructure Implementation.
 This evaluation process was subsequently applied with some refinements in the ALCOSAN SCS to identify potential GSI retrofit projects for municipal and commercial implementation.
-These projects serve as a starting point for discussions with municipalities to consider areas for GSI implementation, as detailed in Section 10.4.2.
+These projects serve as a starting point for discussions with municipalities to consider areas for GSI implementation, as detailed in Section 4.2 of this report.

-Figure 10-36: Green Stormwater Infrastructure Study Areas in ALCOSAN source control study and other local analyses
+Figure 4-1: Green Stormwater Infrastructure Study Areas in ALCOSAN source control study and other local analyses

 The GSI evaluation process began with the application of the USEPA's SUSTAIN software to twenty-nine specific study areas in the ALCOSAN service area.
-These study areas comprise most of the combined sewer areas within the ALCOSAN service area and are displayed in Figure 10-36.
-Most of the remaining combined sewer area was analyzed as a part of studies initiated through other efforts such as the Etna Borough Green Infrastructure Master Plan or the ongoing PWSA GSI Evaluation in Saw Mill Run.
-Study Area 30, Lawrenceville area, was part of a separate pilot study within the SCS, and is described in Section 10.4.1.3.
+These study areas comprise most of the combined sewer areas within the ALCOSAN service area and are displayed in Figure 4-1.
+Most of the remaining combined sewer area was analyzed as a part of studies initiated through other efforts such as the Etna Borough Green Infrastructure Master Plan or the ongoing Pittsburgh Water and Sewer Authority (PWSA) GSI Evaluation in Saw Mill Run.
+Study Area 30, Lawrenceville area, was part of a separate pilot study within the SCS, and is described in Section 4.1.3.